Hint mode is switched on Switch off

 • Definition.
 The FISN code is a short, standardized description for financial instruments, aiming to harmonize market practices.

 • Incorporation.
-It incorporates the issuer short name and abbreviated characteristics for the security or financial instrument.
+It incorporates the issuer short name and abbreviated characteristics such an interest, maturity date, rank and guarantee for the security or financial instrument.

 • Format.
 The FISN has a maximum length of 35 alphanumeric characters and is designed to provide a concise yet informative description of the financial instrument.